<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 A stakeholder identified as ‘dormant’ requires a more hands-off, informative approach, whilst a 'definitive' stakeholder needs a much more engaged approach, using collaborative and consultative tools on top of being kept informed.

-The salience model allows a deeper understanding of each stakeholder’s needs, and when used correctly can better inform the communications strategy and the digital tools you need to use.
+The salience model allows a deeper understanding of each stakeholder’s needs, and when used correctly, can better inform the communications strategy and the digital tools you need to use.

 Project areas of influence

-A geographical approach can also be helpful to categorise your stakeholders based on their proximity to your project.
+Beyond influence and salience, a geographical approach can also be helpful to categorise your stakeholders based on their proximity to your project.

 Separate the geographical areas into four zones: